Retropex/custom-ocean.xyz-dashboard/README.md

 entries, equating to roughly three hours of data.
 Older points are pruned by the `StateManager` before saving to Redis, ensuring memory usage remains stable.
 Short-term variance history for earnings metrics is also persisted so 3-hour variance values remain visible after restarts.
+Minor gaps of a few minutes are filled automatically using the last known metric so the variance progress can reach 100% even with occasional missing samples.

 ## API Endpoints
 - `/api/metrics`: Provides real-time mining metrics.